4-DMAPandSadness/EfsTA/User Guide.md

 <img src="/images/example plots/ex_concentrations.png" width="49%"/>
 </p>

-- *DAS/SAS(ΔA/λ)*: Depending on the evaluation method the decay associated spectra (for GLA) or the species associated spectra (for GTA) will be shown as plots of the absorption change against the wavelength.
+- *DAS/SAS(ΔA/λ)*: Depending on the analysis method the decay associated spectra (for GLA) or the species associated spectra (for GTA) will be shown as plots of the absorption change against the wavelength.

 <p align="center">
 <img src="/images/example plots/ex_DASSAS.png" width="49%"/>